troldal/OpenXLSX/README.md

 ## Current Status

-OpenXLSX is still work i progress.
+OpenXLSX is still work in progress.
 The following is a list of features which have been implemented and should be working properly:

 - Create/open/save files